Rust-GPU/SPIRV-Tools/porting-plan.md

    - Added an FFI regression for factoring linear combinations into a single constant result, ensuring the C bridge exercises the optimizer path.
    - Added a CLI-facing `opt_block` binary and integration test to optimize basic blocks on-disk, paving the way for drop-in CLI parity and hyperfine comparisons.
    - Added a hyperfine benchmark script (`scripts/hyperfine-opt.sh`) to compare the Rust optimizer CLI against the C++ spirv-opt when available.
+   - Added a `--cpp` fallback flag to `spirv-opt` CLI to run the C++ binary for benchmarking/compatibility, while keeping the Rust path enabled by default.

 ## Upcoming Milestone: Optimizer FFI/CLI Integration
 Expose the Rust optimizer through the existing C/C++ surfaces and provide CLI benchmarking.